Your friendly guide to hiking Queensland’s highest mountain, Mount Bartle Frere. Aka, that beast hill.

 I was prepared for a relentless uphill slog and thought this would be the biggest pressure point, but I’ve never hiked with a heavy backpack before and soon felt the force of every unnecessary kilo of weight.

-Climbing up the state’s tallest mountain and almost carrying a 5-year old child on your back in weight is a different kettle of fish entirely, especially when your bag wasn’t designed for hiking!
-The poor Sailor had about 30kg and drank three litres of water on the way up without needing to pee once as it all came out in sweat.
+Climbing up the state’s tallest mountain and almost carrying a 5-year old child on your back is a different kettle of fish entirely, especially when your bag wasn’t designed for hiking!
+My shoulders bruised along the way and the poor Sailor had about 30kg- he drank three litres of water on the way up without needing to pee once as it all came out in sweat.

 It became a thing for us on the way down to check out everyones backpack as they climbed up to predict how hard they were going to find the hike.
 Needless to say, the two couples that had a small bag and did the hike in a day seemed to find it the easiest and were like whippets flying up and down.